 Fit: True to Size, Drop: 10mm, Price $160

 The upper is super breathable and very similar to the uppers on the Metaspeed series.
-It’s not perfect, but it accommodates wide footers well.
-Flat footers will enjoy the Magic Speed 2 because there’s good arch support that’s also unobtrusive so it won’t cause discomfort.
-The Magic Speed 2 feels comfortable on foot and excels on tracks or other surfaces where you can go fast but don’t need a ton of impact protection.
+It’s not perfect, but it accommodates wide footers well, won’t bug flat footers, and allows a ton of airflow.
+The outsole is also similar to the Metaspeed series and provides great traction.
+The Magic Speed 3 feels comfortable on foot and excels on tracks or other surfaces where you can go fast but don’t need much impact protection.
+Read the full review.

 Hoka Arahi 6